EDIT August 11, 2020: Boursorama no longer leaks your login data to AT Internet and Smart AdServer.

 - Google : via the Firebase developer toolbox.

-- AT Internet : via xiti.com (Xiti is the old name of AT Internet), Boursorama leaks your navigation but this time, no cookie leak boursorama.com.
+- AT Internet : via xiti.com (Xiti is the former name of AT Internet); Boursorama leaks your browsing activity, but this time there is no leak of boursorama.com cookies.

-- Smart AdServer : no advertising in the application, so we still wonder why Boursorama calls Smart AdServer.
+- Smart AdServer : there is no advertising in the app, so it remains unclear why Boursorama is calling Smart AdServer.

 “Fortunately” no Boursorama data leak to Smart AdServer here despite the use of the domain ads.boursorama.com (only Smart AdServer cookies).
 Your session information on the iPhone app is not stored in cookies.

-How to protect yourself against widespread tracking and security breaches on Apps?
+How can you protect yourself against widespread tracking and security flaws in apps?
 You can use apps such as DNSCloak, Adguard or NextDNS on iOS.

 Boursorama violates its customer data protection policy

-If we read the Boursorama Banque customer data protection policy, the commitment to the security and protection of your personal data is firm, the document beginning with:
+If we read the Boursorama Banque customer data protection policy, the commitment to the security and protection of your personal data is firm; the document opens with:

 Boursorama is keen to build a strong and lasting relationship with its clients, based on trust and mutual interest.
 As a credit institution subject to banking secrecy, Boursorama ensures the security and confidentiality of the information entrusted to it.
-Also, Boursorama is determined to protect your personal data and your privacy.
+That is why Boursorama is determined to protect your personal data and your privacy.

-Trust is obviously broken, Boursorama does not ensure the security and confidentiality of the information entrusted to it.
-Boursorama then continues with this paragraph:
+That trust is obviously broken: Boursorama does not ensure the security and confidentiality of the information entrusted to it.
+Boursorama then goes on with this paragraph:

 Boursorama allows third parties (AT Internet and Smart AdServer) to access my customer account, containing for example my banking transactions.
-In part 3.
-Who are the recipients of personal data, Boursorama informs that it may communicate your data to public authorities, financial organizations and its technical service providers.
+In part 3, Who are the recipients of personal data, Boursorama states that it may pass your data on to public authorities, financial institutions and its technical service providers.

-My connection data is obviously not part of the information strictly necessary for audience measurement or the distribution of advertisements.
-Finally, here is how Boursorama communicates about the security of your data:
+My login data is obviously not part of the information strictly necessary for audience measurement or ad delivery.
+Finally, here is what Boursorama says about securing your data:

-My connection data is intercepted by unauthorized third parties: AT Internet and Smart AdServer.
+My login data is intercepted by unauthorized third parties: AT Internet and Smart AdServer.

 What changes can we hope for?

-Although I did not expect such a security breach at an online bank such as Boursorama Banque, the problem is unfortunately widespread:
+While I did not expect such a security flaw at an online bank like Boursorama Banque, the problem is unfortunately a general one:

-- Criteo has succeeded in convince more than 10,000 sites to install a CNAME.
+- Criteo has succeeded in convincing more than 10,000 sites to install a CNAME.

 Did you think the CNAME technique was “limited” to obscure marketing companies?
-Error, Adobe offers it also.
+Wrong: Adobe offers it too.

-"Advantages" put forward by these tools: bypass adblockers and browser protections to always better track you, even if you don't want to.
-Obviously, these tools should stop offering the CNAME option, they bear a heavy responsibility as technology providers.
-The feeling of impunity doesn't help: without sanctions from the CNIL, why change?
+The "advantages" these tools tout: bypassing adblockers and browser protections to track you ever more closely, even when you don't want them to.
+These tools should obviously stop offering the CNAME option; they bear a heavy responsibility as technology providers.
+The sense of impunity doesn't help: without penalties from the CNIL, why change?

-But websites also bear a strong responsibility: in their desire to always better monitor you and better monetize your information, they forget the security of your personal data.
-Here too, the absence of a real regulator is felt.
-Boursorama should thus:
+But websites also bear a heavy responsibility: in their drive to monitor you ever more closely and squeeze more value out of your information, they lose sight of the security of your personal data.
+Here too, the absence of a real regulator makes itself felt.
+Boursorama should therefore:

-- Delete the CNAMEs and use the “standard” versions of the AT Internet and Smart AdServer trackers.
+- Remove the CNAMEs and use the “standard” versions of the AT Internet and Smart AdServer trackers.

-- Delete the Smart AdServer and Rubicon advertising trackers from your customer area and application.
+- Remove the Smart AdServer and Rubicon advertising trackers from its customer area and its app.

-- Propose a real mechanism for collecting consent (opt-in) and respect it.
+- Offer a genuine consent-collection mechanism (opt-in) and honor it.

-- Stop the hostile attitude towards adblocker users.
+- Drop the hostile stance toward adblocker users.

-It's up to you to play Boursorama, to be responsive and to better protect your customers' banking data, this is how you will earn the right to be recommended.
+The ball is in your court, Boursorama: be responsive and better protect your customers' banking data.
+That is how you will earn the right to be recommended.